ietf-llc/IASA2-Retrospective/draft-iasa2-retrospective-2.md

 ### Suitability of the IETF NomCom for the IETF LLC (Action Needed - Future BoF)

 The first IASA2 retrospective ([see pages 9 - 10](https://www.ietf.org/media/documents/IASA2_Retrospective.pdf)) highlighted a concern over the suitability of the IETF NomCom for selecting IETF LLC board members.
-This concern remains and should be addressed by scheduling a BoF at a future IETF meeting to discuss the issue and identify potential alternatives, such an a new nominating committee solely focused on the selection of board members for the IETF LLC and IETF Trust.
-Such a new committee might be comprised from a pool of prior IETF LLC and IETF Trust/IETF Intellectual Propoery Management board members, prior IETF chairs, etc. and would need to include a means to include IETF community directional input equivalent to what is provided by the current IETF NomCom.
+This concern remains and should be addressed by scheduling a BoF at a future IETF meeting to discuss the issue and identify potential alternatives, such as a new nominating committee solely focused on the selection of board members for the IETF LLC and IETF Trust.
+Such a new committee might be comprised from a pool of prior IETF LLC and IETF Trust/IETF Intellectual Property Management board members, prior IETF chairs, etc. and would need to include a means to include IETF community directional input equivalent to what is provided by the current IETF NomCom.

 ### RFC Production Center (Action Needed - Investment in Tools Modernization and Efficiency Improvement)